ankur182/Git-commands/README.md

 Conclusion:

-CascadeType.REPLICATE is rarely needed in basic Spring Boot + Postman projects, but is helpful for copying entities across DBs/sessions.
-Think of it as a deep-copy across persistence layers.
+CascadeType.SAVE_UPDATE is a Hibernate-only feature.

+Behaves like PERSIST + MERGE.

+Very helpful when you want auto-save behavior for children on parent save/update.

 ---

-Would you now like:

-A final summary chart of all cascade types?
+Let me know if you want a code snippet using SAVE_UPDATE, or proceed to a final summary chart of all cascade types.

-Or real Postman-based CRUD example to compare behavior with ALL vs specific cascade types?